 All the trap joints should be properly finished to avoid any leakage problems in the future.

-In the case of terrace rainwater pipes, the joint near bend should be neatly finished with cement mortar, to prevent leakages.
+In the case of terrace rainwater pipes, the joint near the bend should be neatly finished with cement mortar, to prevent leakages.

 Masonry Plasterwork agencies are closely related to plumbing, as all vertical G.I., C.I., P.V.C. lines run on plastered surfaces.
 Concealed lines are always hidden in the masonry, hence co-ordination between plumbing and masonry plaster agency is very important.